binipringle/contracts/_texts/0-outline.md

 ---

+[Glossary](https://binipringle.github.io/contracts/texts/glossary/)

 # I Intro to contract law

-[Glossary](https://binipringle.github.io/contracts/texts/glossary/)

 ## Sources of Law

 - **Common law** determines what constitutes a contract (RST restates common law)
 - **Legislation**
+- **Restatement (Second) of Contracts (common law)** is not law; summary of law; very influential
 - **UCC Art.
 2 - Uniform Commercial Code** governs the sale of goods.
 Does not govern services nor Real Estate.
 UCC separate from common law.
 If something is a good, UCC applies.
 - **UN CISG** is like UCC but for international sale of goods
 - **Commentary**
-- **Restatement (Second) of Contracts** is not law; summary of law; very influential (common law)
 - **Law reviews, treatises, etc.**

-Broad steps of analysis: Is there a contract?
-If contract, is it enforceable?
-What are the terms?
-Did a party breach?
-If there's a breach, what are the damages?

-Why should the law enforce any promises?

-1. Because of people's expectations; people expect that a contract will be enforced.
-If I sell you a car we can start relying on the agreement of the sale of the car.
-We want to protect the expectations of the parties.

-2. We want to protect contracting for business.
-One thing that contract law doesn't do is penalize people for breaching contracts.
-This is not criminal law.
-We don't want to punish people for not observing contracts.
-We want to compensate the party who suffered.

-**Hypo:** I rent you an apartment.
-You agree to rent it for 2000.
-You decide to go to California so you breach.
-Apartment empty for a month.
-Then I rent it for 3000.
-Should you compensate me for my loss due to breach of contract?
+# Theories of Relief

+## Three principles of contract lawyers

+- Bargain theory (agreement to exchange one thing for another gives rise to mutual obligations)
+- Reliance theory (involves promises to give gifts.
+Seeks to protect those who reasonably rely on others.)
+- Restitution theory (one ought to pay for any benefit unjustly retained.
+Goal is to prevent unjust enrichment.)

+## Bargain Principle

+Bargain Theory involves:

+- Exchange / reciprocity (consideration) +
+- Assent (offer and acceptance)
+- Assumption: Bargains are motivated by self-interest

+Underlying policy concerns:

+- Fairness
+- Reliance
+- Efficiency

 Reasons to enforce a promise: